Trump’s Tariff Plans on Steel and Aluminum: Global Impact and Reactions

 This article is written by Austin Garcia

-In a bold strategic move to reshape international trade, President Donald Trump has announced a 25% tariff on all steel and aluminum imports, including from major trade partners like Canada and the UAE.
-This policy aims to boost domestic production, create jobs, and reduce the trade deficit, but it has sparked significant global reactions and countermeasures.
+President Donald Trump has announced a big change for global trade.
+He imposed a 25% tariff on all steel and aluminum imports.
+This includes products from key partners like Canada and the UAE.
+This move aims to help U.S. production.
+It also seeks to create jobs and cut the trade deficit.
+However, it has caused strong reactions worldwide.

 Trump’s 25% Tariff on Steel and Aluminum

-On February 10, 2025, President Trump signed an executive order imposing a 25% tariff on all steel and aluminum imports.
-This unprecedented move is intended to bolster the American steel and aluminum industries, which have faced intense competition from foreign imports.
-By applying the tariff universally without any exceptions, the decision marks a significant shift in U.S. trade policy and is expected to have major implications for international trade dynamics.
+On February 10, 2025, President Trump signed an executive order.
+It placed a 25% tariff on all steel and aluminum imports.
+This bold action aims to boost American industries.
+These industries have faced tough foreign competition.
+By applying this tariff everywhere, it changes U.S. trade policy.
+It will have major effects on global trade.

 Reactions from Canada and the UAE